 Keloid scarring – There is a higher danger of scarring from the treatments.

-Kirby-Desai tattoo removal scale – Scale that measures the 6 factors that determine the amount of laser treatments one needs to entirely remove a tattoo: skin type, color, size, layering or scarring of the tattoo, skin type, tattoo location.
+Kirby-Desai tattoo removal scale – Scale that measures the 6 factors that determine the number of laser treatments one needs to entirely remove a tattoo: skin type, color, size, layering or scarring of the tattoo, skin type, tattoo location.

 KTP (Potassium Titanyl Phosphate) – A crystal that is used by physicians to change the wavelength of Nd YAG laser from infrared to green.